See below for change to the cancellation and no-show policy!

 Students are not permitted to drive in major metropolitan areas.
 Students are also limited to a 90 mile distance from campus.
-Any trips in excess of 90 miles or overnight require the approval of the Dean of Students.
+Any trips in excess of 90 miles or overnight require the approval of the Campus Activities Office.
 All overnight trips and any in excess of 90 miles must include an itinerary, passenger list and contact information for each passenger.

 Domestic and non-domestic animals are NOT allowed in the vehicles with the exception of seeing-eye, hearing-ear, and service dogs.
 (Please make sure that the vehicle has been vacuumed before the vehicle keys are returned)

 Vehicles are not to be used for towing.
 No objects are to be placed, mounted, or tied to the outside of any Transportation vehicle.
 Damage resulting from any of these conditions will be the responsibility of the requestor's department or organization.